elninotech/uppload/content/services/import-from-web-service.md

 ## Development

 Under the hood, all of these web service importers use the [Microlink API](https://microlink.io), so they have a shared codebase.
+Uppload also caches API responses in local storage.

 If you want to build your own Microlink-based web service importer, you can do this: